GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 ### Sign in to your new PostgreSQL database

-To sign in to PosgreSQL, get the ip address:
+To sign in to PosgreSQL, get the IP address:

 ```shell
 EXTERNAL_IP=$(kubectl --namespace $NAMESPACE get service $APP_INSTANCE_NAME-postgresql-svc -o jsonpath='{.status.loadBalancer.ingress[0].ip}')